Cohomogeneity one manifolds with quasipositive curvature: Appendix

 \section{Appendix}

-This Appendix is just a collection of information used to proof the results in this paper and it mostly coincides with Appendix \RN{2} of \cite{gwz}.
+This Appendix is a collection of information used to proof the results in this paper and it mostly coincides with Appendix \RN{2} of \cite{gwz}.
 We use the notation $\rho_n$, $\mu_n$ and $\nu_n$ for the standard representations of $\SO(n)$, $\SU(n)$ and $\Sp(n)$.
-The spin representations of $\SO(n)$ are denoted by $\Delta_n$ and the half spin representations by $\Delta_n^\pm$. $\phi$ denotes a two dimensional representation of $S^1$ and for all other occuring irreducible representations we use $\psi_N$ for an $N$-dimensional one.
+The spin representations of $\SO(n)$ are denoted by $\Delta_n$ and the half spin representations by $\Delta_n^\pm$. $\phi$ denotes a two dimensional irreducible representation of $S^1$ and all other $N$-dimensional irreducible representations are denoted by $\psi_N$.

 Table \ref{appendix_table_spherical} coincides with Table B in \cite{gwz}.
 It is a list of simple Lie groups together with their simple spherical subgroups and their embeddings obtained in \cite{w2} Propositions 7.2 - 7.4.
 All the embeddings are the classical inclusions, except for $\Spin(7) \subset \SO(8)$, which is the embedding by the spin representation.